nzquail/RedeemingCommunitiesBlog/content/publication/effective-life-change/index.md

 +++

-## Effective Life Change

-The deep questions people have on the inside are:
+Three of the most common underlying questions people have are:

-- What is my purpose in life?
+* What is my purpose in life?
-- What was I created for?
+* What was I created for?
-- Does my life have meaning?
+* Does my life have meaning?

-The answer is yes!
+The answers are positive to all three of these questions!
 And effective coaching can help with this!

 >Why is coaching good for you?
-It helps us to find our WHY (purpose), and understand that God created and equipped us for a SPECIFIC PURPOSE, which is unique to US, and having the confidence that HE will guide and empower us to fulfil our destiny.
+It helps us to find our WHY (purpose), and understand that God created and equipped us for a SPECIFIC PURPOSE, which is unique to each of US, and having the confidence that HE will guide and empower us to fulfil our destiny.

-There are some differences between secular coaching and christian coaching.
-Secular coaching will focus on your inner strengths and encourage you to do what you feel is right.
+There are some differences between secular and Christian coaching.
+Secular coaching will focus on your inner strengths and encourage you to do what you "feel" is right.

-However, Christian life coaching is based on Gods word, helps you to define your success as God sees it, not how the world sees it.
-Enables you to grow and achieve your goals without compromising your Christian values and operates from a foundation of faith in God.
-Being led by the leading and prompting of the Holy Spirit to direct your path.
+However, Christian life coaching is based on Gods word, which helps you to define your success as God sees it, not how the world sees it.
+Christian life coaching also enables you to establish, grow and achieve your goals without compromising your Christian values, operating from a foundation of faith in God.
+Also led by the prompting of the Holy Spirit enabling you to walk the unique path he has just for you.

+&nbsp;

 ## Keys to lasting change when using a biblical approach

 ### Seeing Yourself How God Sees You

-When you see yourself as God sees you will be able to break the limiting beliefs that you have of yourself that get in the way.
-It will also help you close the gap between where you are in life now and where you want to be.
+When you see yourself as God sees you, you will be able to break the mental constraints that you have of yourself that hinder you.
+Seeing yourself through God's eyes also helps to close the gap between where you are in life to where you want to be.

 ### Changing your beliefs about yourself and circumstances

-When you replace the lies you believe about yourself and your life circumstances with life-giving biblical truth, then your whole perspective changes about yourself and how you can live your life.
+When you replace the murky truths you believe about yourself and your life circumstances with life-giving biblical truths, your entire perspective about yourself and how you can live your life can be improved.

 ### Be transformed by the renewing of your mind

+Romans 12:2 says _"Do not conform to the pattern of this world, but be transformed by the renewing of your mind.
+Then you will be able to test and approve what God's will is--his good, pleasing and perfect will"_

-By using scripture, this will help you to become transformed and renewed as we use the truth of Gods word, and by speaking the truth.
-When we are in agreement with God, the we are able to break free of the things that have been holding us back.
-Knowing Gods truth helps you:
+By leveraging God's word, we have the power to be transformed and the ability to break free from the things that have been holding us back.
+Knowing Gods truths about us helps us:

-* change what you believe, then your thoughts change
+* Change what you believe, then your thoughts will change
-* change what you think, then your feelings change
+* Change what you think, then your feelings will change
-* see things differently then way you behave changes
+* As our feelings change, our behaviour changes

-When your mind has been renewed with God’s word, you will find that yourself walking in a new found confidence and having the courage to follow your God given dreams.
+As your mind is renewed by God’s word, you will find yourself walking in a new found confidence, and having the courage to follow your God given dreams.

-Coaching helps us to take a step back, examine our lives and to explore alternatives or make adjustments that may be needed, so you can:
+Coaching helps us to take a step back, examine our lives, and to explore alternatives, or make adjustments that may be needed, so you can:

 * Discover your life purpose
-* Restore the balance needed in different areas in your life
+* Restore the balance needed in different areas of your life
 * Get a fresh perspectives on personal challenges and opportunities
 * Enhance your thinking and decision making skills
 * Build your confidence